You’re in Japan dude, so keep left.

 Shinsaibashi Shopping Arcade & Dotonbori

-Located in the Minami area, the Shinsaibashi and Dotonbori areas can be reached via Namba Station.
+Located in the Minami area, the Shinsaibashi and Dotonbori areas can be reached via the JR Namba Station.
 CLICK HERE for more information.

 Some of the links in this article on Shinsaibashi and Dotonbori are affiliate links, meaning we’ll earn a small commission if you make a purchase at NO extra cost to you.
 We really appreciate your support as it helps us keep this free website going.
 Thank you!

 How far is Dotonbori from Shinsaibashi?
 Which hotels can you recommend which area just walking distance from the area?